Instanssi/Instanssi.org/README.md

 What is this ?
 --------------
 This project right here is the website of instanssi.org demoparty.
-It contains the main website (main2012), Kompomaatti (our compo entry management interface), and Instanssi Arkisto (our entry archive site).
+It contains the main website (main2012), Kompomaatti (our compo entry management interface), and Arkisto (our entry archive site).
 Most of the comments and language used is in Finnish, because the programmers weren't interested in internationalization :D